empxthy/NetSafeGuard/README.md

   # Disclaimer
 1. Acceptance of Terms

-By using **NetListenPro** (the "Program"), you agree to be bound by the terms and conditions outlined in this disclaimer.
+By using **NetSafeGuard**, you agree to be bound by the terms and conditions outlined in this disclaimer.
 If you do not agree to these terms, please refrain from using the Program.

 2. No Warranty